lgtm-migrator/lightning-pass/README.md

 ## What I've learned

-*   Python - factory for decorator factories, coroutines, contextlib, functools and strengthened knowledge in many other areas
+*   Python - Advanced decorator, descriptor and context manager usage.
+Gained more familiarity with standard library modules like functools or contextlib
 *   PyQT - QSS files and stylesheets, QtDesigner, QtSlots - mouse tracking, QStackedWidget, QInputDialog and many more...
 *   Cryptography - hashing and symmetric encryption by deriving a key from "master password"
 *   SQL/MySQL - table relationships, unique keys, proper way to handle SQL injection